Medical expert of the article

 Epidemiology of anthrax

-The main source of infection is sick animals - cattle, sheep, goats, horses, camels, donkeys, pigs.
-They are contagious throughout the period of the disease, isolating the pathogen into the external environment with urine, feces, bloody excreta of the lungs, saliva.
-After their death, all organs and tissues, including skins, wool, bones, etc., are contagious.
+The main source of infection are sick animals - cattle, sheep, goats, horses, camels, donkeys, pigs.
+They are infectious throughout the entire period of the disease, releasing the pathogen into the external environment with urine, feces, bloody excrement of the lungs, saliva.
+After their death, all organs and tissues are infectious, including skins, wool, bones, etc.

-Man, unlike animals, is not contagious to others.
+Unlike animals, humans are not contagious to others.

 Causes of anthrax

-The causative agent of anthrax is an anthrax bacillus (Bacillus anthracis) - a large immobile stick surrounded by a transparent capsule.
-There are vegetative and spore forms.
+The causative agent of anthrax is the anthrax bacillus (Bacillus anthracis) - a large, immobile rod surrounded by a transparent capsule.
+Vegetative and spore forms are distinguished.
 Vegetative forms develop in a living organism or in young laboratory cultures.

 The virulence of anthrax bacteria is associated with the ability to form a capsule and produce exotoxin.